 - Jude’s warning is severe and urgent.
 The danger is not vague negativity but the infiltration of ungodliness under religious cover, especially the distortion of grace, rejection of Christ’s lordship, moral corruption, arrogant speech, greed, divisiveness, and Spirit-less religion.

-- Treating Jude as merely harsh or combative. - Jude is severe because He is pastoral.
+- Treating Jude as merely harsh or combative. - Jude is severe because he is pastoral.
 His warnings serve the preservation, holiness, and mercy-shaped rescue of the church.

-- Assuming contending for the faith means being quarrelsome. - Jude calls for firm defense of the apostolic faith, but He also commands mercy toward the wavering and rescue of the endangered.
+- Assuming contending for the faith means being quarrelsome. - Jude calls for firm defense of the apostolic faith, but he also commands mercy toward the wavering and rescue of the endangered.

 - Using grace to minimize obedience. - Jude explicitly condemns the perversion of grace into a license for immorality.
 True grace never denies Christ’s lordship.